schehat/binary_image_classification/README.md

 python -m ipykernel install --user --name=anpr
 </pre>
 <br/>
 <b>Optionally: training model</b> <br>Download images in this structure and you should be good to go.
-No need to split data in train and test, will be in in the notebook.
+No need to split data in train and test, will be done in the notebook.

 <b> data\happy</b> and
 <b> data\sad</b>